SD91PL/ToDoList/README.md

 # ToDoList

-The project is being created to practice the basic features of the React library and Tailwind CSS
+The project is being created to practice the basic features of the React library and Tailwind CSS.